Because even I kind of hate the sound of my voice at this point.

 It was this incredible story of three girls who had once known each other but grew apart then grew back together again.

-We message on Facebook continually and on text as well, with notifications that I have to mute because they are so ongoing and so continuing that my family literally laughs out loud when it DING DING DING DING’S.
+We message on Facebook continually and over text as well, with notifications that I have to mute because they are so ongoing and so continuing that my family literally laughs out loud when it DING DING DING DING’S.

 “It’s your KariVikki text going off” ……